 But if you do have a bit of spare money each month this could be an effective way to save for you.
 It takes about 3 working days to get the money out if you need it.

 This one only really works if you should have plenty of money but it all disappears on unplanned clothes bargains, takeaways, taxis etc.

-It’s obvious that deciding not to buy something helps but the trick here is to convert “saving money” into actual “savings” – immediately get out your mobile and transfer the amount “saved” into your savings account.
+It’s obvious that deciding not to buy something helps your finances, but the trick here is to convert “saving money” into actual “savings”.
+When you decide not to buy something you could have afforded, immediately get out your mobile and transfer the amount “saved” into your savings account.

 With a big savings target, it’s best to start adding money to your savings by standing order as soon as you get paid.